 2004, April 29

-Refurbishments completed to original West Tampa Branch Library's Carnigie building.
-West Tampa Branch Library officially re-dedicated.
+Refurbishments to the original West Tampa Branch Library's Carnigie building are completed.
+West Tampa Branch Library is officially re-dedicated.

 2004, May 1

 The original Carnegie building re-opens providing community meeting room and wireless computer lab.

 Wi-Fi access is introduced to the Tampa-Hillsborough County Public Library System at the West Tampa Branch Library.

 Lutz Branch Library re-opens with a 5,000 square foot expansion.
 The facility now stands at 12,000 square feet.

 Robert W. Saunders, Sr. Public Library is officially re-dedicated.